A topic from the subject of Spectroscopy in Chemistry.

 Significance

 Spectroscopy is a powerful tool for analyzing the composition of the Earth's atmosphere.
 By measuring the spectrum of light that has passed through the atmosphere, we can identify the different molecules present and determine their concentrations.
-This information can be used to study a variety of atmospheric phenomena, such as pollution, climate change, and astrophysical processes.
+This information is crucial for studying various atmospheric phenomena, including pollution monitoring, greenhouse gas quantification, climate change research, and understanding atmospheric chemical processes.

 Share on: